tony-bringardner/NetworkMonitor/README.md

 The library creates a Stream object, which can is code compatible with the 'Serial' object.
 Input and output are availible through the NetworkMonitor desktop tool.
-It the MCU is connected via UB adn the Serial object is properly initialized, input and output to and from 'Serial' object as well.
+It the MCU is connected via USB, and the Serial object is properly initialized, input and output to and from 'Serial' object is also supported.